Infineon/mtb-example-psoc4-msclp-hover-touch/README.md

 ## Design and implementation

 The project contains four buttons configured as a regular button widget in CSD-RM sensing mode.
-See the [Tuning procedure](#tuning-procedure) section for step-by-step instructions to configure other settings of the **CAPSENSE&trade; Configurator**.
+See the [Tuning procedure](#tuning-procedure) section for step-by-step instructions to configure other settings of the CAPSENSE&trade; Configurator.

 There are four user LEDs used in this project.
-The LEDs show the corresponding button touch status: it turns ON when touched and turns OFF when the finger is lifted.
+The LEDs show the corresponding button touch status: it turns on when touched and turns off when the finger is lifted.

 The project uses [CAPSENSE&trade; middleware](https://infineon.github.io/capsense/capsense_api_reference_manual/html/index.html); see the ModusToolbox&trade; user guide for more details on selecting a middleware.

 This project also has an EZI2C peripheral.
 The EZI2C slave peripheral is used to monitor the information of a sensor's raw and processed data on a PC using the CAPSENSE&trade; Tuner available in the Eclipse IDE for ModusToolbox&trade; via I2C communication.

-The Firmware scans all the buttons and turns the corresponding LEDs ON or OFF based on the status of the buttons.
+The Firmware scans all the buttons and turns the corresponding LEDs on or off based on the status of the buttons.

 ### Set up the VDDA supply voltage and debug mode in Device Configurator